Kalschatzi/learning_platform/content/module1/6-java-comparing-objects.md

     assertTrue(schatzi == schatzi2);
 }
 ```
-This will be valid, as both variables point to the same memory address.
+This will return `true`, as both variables point to the same memory address.

-So how do we compare object values?
+So, how to compare object values correctly?

 1. Using `equals()` Method

-By default, equals() (from Object class) checks for reference equality.
-To compare object content, override it.
+By default, `equals()` (from Object class) checks for reference equality.
+To compare object content, we need to override it.

 ```java
 class Animal {